openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronGenerateProposalsSingleImage_6.md

 **Detailed description**: Operation doing next steps:

 1. Transposes and reshape predicted bounding boxes deltas and scores to get them into the same order as the anchors;
-2. Transforms anchors into proposals and clips proposals to image;
+2. Transforms anchors into proposals using deltas and clips proposals to image;
 3. Removes predicted boxes with either height or width < *min_size*;
 4. Sorts all `(proposal, score)` pairs by score from highest to lowest, order of pairs with equal scores is undefined;
 5. Takes top *pre_nms_count* proposals, if total number of proposals is less than *pre_nms_count* then operation takes